sindresorhus/package-json/readme.md

 ## Proxies

 Proxy support is not implemented in this package.
-If necessary, use a global agent that modifies `fetch`.
+If necessary, use a global agent that modifies [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which this package uses internally.

 Support for this may come to [Node.js in the future](https://github.com/nodejs/undici/issues/1650).